 When packing for your holiday it may be worth bringing socks of different thickness to help you get the best fit in your hire boots.

-In choosing a fabric and the thickness of your base layers consider how much you heat up while exercising, ok, I’m going to say it: how sweaty you get.
-This varies person to person, at the risk of TMI, I get really hot when I’m exercising and then cool down very quickly and feel cold.
+In choosing a fabric and the thickness of your base layers consider how much you heat up while exercising.
+Ok, I’m going to say it: think about how sweaty you get.
+This varies person to person, at the risk of TMI, I get really hot when I’m exercising and then cool down quickly and feel cold.
 I choose thin base layers, except for the coldest days or when I know I won’t be working so hard.
-I can then regulate with layers on top, which are easier to take on and off.
+I can then regulate with layers on top.

-If you choose a synthetic fabric, from personal experience, I would avoid those that look too ‘shiny’ as I have found that these are more likely to stay damp.
-Synthetic base layers last a looong time/are almost indestructible (quite literally, see environmental note) but after a while, even with frequent washing, they can smell.
+If you choose a synthetic fabric, from personal experience, I’d avoid those that look too ‘shiny’ as I have found that these are more likely to stay damp.
+Synthetic base layers last a looong time/are almost indestructible (quite literally, see environmental note).
+After a while, even with frequent washing, they can smell.

 Wool or fleece mid layer (s).
-Thinner layers that can be well, layered, work better (trap more air), are more flexible and are easier to pack away in your rucsac than one big warm jumper or fleece.
+Thinner layers that can be well, layered, work better (trap more air), are more flexible.
+They are easier to pack away in your rucsac than one big warm jumper or fleece.

 Windproof, breathable outer jacket

 If you do a lot of cross country skiing or like to have more clothing options this is where a cross country ski jacket can serve you well.
 These jackets are typically made of ‘soft shell’ fabric.
-Alternatively bringing a windproof, breathable cycling/running/hiking jacket - one that you can fit layers underneath, is a good idea but, if it’s all you have, you may miss a hood in bad weather.
+Alternatively bring a windproof, breathable cycling/running/hiking jacket.
+Ideally – one that you can fit layers underneath but, if it’s all you have, you will miss a hood in bad weather.